clojurewerkz/elastisch.docs/articles/aggregation.md

 the input documents are retrieved using search queries.
 Aggregation queries (also known as "aggregations") can be used to do the following (some examples):

- * Calcualte maximum/minimum/average value of a field (e.g. product price) from a set of documents
+ * Calculate maximum/minimum/average value of a field (e.g. product price) from a set of documents
  * Calculate range and percentiles value of a field
  * Retrieve a set of terms in a field
  * Produce a histogram of numerical values